Park's downfall muddles Japan's options over 'comfort women' issue, North Korea | The Japan Times

 Yasumasa Nagamine, Japan’s ambassador to South Korea, has yet to return to Seoul after being recalled Jan.
 9 to protest the installation by civic groups in December of a statue commemorating comfort women in front of the Japanese Consulate in Busan.

 The statue is of the same design as one in erected front of the Japanese Embassy in Seoul and in several locations overseas.
-The latest statue went up in Germany this week.
+The latest statue went up in Germany on Wednesday.

 The Japanese government has repeatedly called for South Korea to “steadily implement” the 2015 agreement, including by “resolving” the issue of the statues — which to Tokyo means removing them.

 This is likely to be a hard sell for any prospective South Korean leader, particularly in light of the need to unite a public stirred up by the Park debacle.
-Two people died and dozens were injured in demonstrations in streets of Seoul near the court Friday.
+Three people died and dozens were injured in demonstrations in streets of Seoul near the court Friday.

 A show of resilience toward Japan over historical and territorial grievances may be a safe issue to unite a divided voting base.